Contact us: +91 9550333722 040 - 40102781

 Citric acid is a weak acid and loses hydrogen ions from its three carboxyl groups (COOH) in solution.the loss of a hydrogen ion from each group in the molecule results in the citrate ion,C3H5O(COO)33.
 A citric acid molecule also forms intermediate ions when one or two hydrogen atoms in the carboxyl groups ionize.the citrate ion combines with metals to form salts, the most common of which is calcium citrate.
 Citric acid forms esters to produce various citrates, for example trimethyl citrate and triethyl citrate.

-Citric acid is an important natural compound that has been known since the late 18th century.
+Citric acid is an important natural compound known since the late 18th century.
 The pioneering Swedish–German chemist Carl Wilhelm Scheele isolated it from lemon juice in 1784.
 It has since been found in other citrus fruits, pineapples, and even animal tissues.
+With its 3 carboxyl groups and one hydroxyl group, Citric acid can serve as a crosslinker between polymer molecules and as a linker to link cyclodextrins and a polymer, such as HPMC.

 Description